 Dortmund North Rhine-westphalia, Germany Travel Guide

 The city’s transformation shows everywhere.
 Old industrial sites now house galleries or serve as recreational areas.
 Dortmund's dedication to green spaces provides a refreshing contrast to its industrial past.
 Parks, botanical gardens, and Phoenix See, a new urban lake, offer diverse leisure opportunities.
-Dortmund tells a story of resilience and innovation.
+Dortmund describes a history of resilience and innovation.

 This guide helps you navigate Dortmund, making the most of your visit.
 Explore historical insights, cultural events, or simply a taste of local life.